 In general, a car shipping quote depends on a few factors.
 Here are some of them:

-- Pick up and drop off locations
+- Pick up and delivery locations

 - Type of service: open or enclosed carrier